 - Type of filter your A/C system requires

 - The entire air quality of your Concord area home

 - Pets – Birds, cats, dogs, hamsters (do you have one?), etc.

 - Number of occupants in the house

-For the common 1"-3" air filters, the OEM specs basically say to change them every 1 or 2 months, which is actually a great rule of thumb.
+For the common 1"-3" air filters, the manufacturers basically tell you to change them every 1 or 2 months, which is actually a great rule of thumb.
 But general guidelines are not applicable to all.
 If you put up with light to moderate allergies, you might need to upgrade your air filter or change them even more frequently than OEM specifications.
 On the other hand, if you're in a low population area, own a infrequently occupied home (like a vacation home) or an area where there are fewer cars around, annual replacement of your air filter may be quite sufficient.
-Why do we call out our beloved pets?
+Why do pets matter so much?
 They have a tendency to shed, which can clog your air filter fast.
 Clearly, the air filter is just doing its job by trapping pet hair and dander, but tremendously dirty filters can cause seriously reduced HVAC performance.